Skip to contents

 data

-A dataframe prepared for use with geom_swim_arrow().
+A data frame prepared for use with geom_swim_arrow().
 Required.

 stat

 The statistical transformation to use on the data for this layer.
-When using a geom_*() function to construct a layer, the stat argument can be used the override the default coupling between geoms and stats.
+When using a geom_*() function to construct a layer, the stat argument can be used to override the default coupling between geoms and stats.
 The stat argument accepts the following:

 • A Stat ggproto subclass, for example StatCount.